The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Pigment washout

-Short definition: The gradual and natural elimination of fragmented pigments by the body.
+Short definition: The gradual, natural elimination of fragmented pigments by the body.

-Washout occurs in the weeks following each session, generally over a period of 6 to 12 weeks.
-This is when most visible fading takes place.
-The interval between sessions should allow for the most complete washout possible before treatment resumes.
+Washout happens in the weeks following each session, generally over a period of 6 to 12 weeks.
+It is during this period that most of the visible lightening occurs.
+The interval between sessions must allow washout to be as complete as possible before starting again.

 X